psherman42/riscv-easy-as-pi/README.md

 sudo make install
 ```

-If all goes well, you can test your shiny new toolchain versions like so:
+If all goes well, you can test your shiny new tool chain versions like so:

 ```
 riscv32-unknown-elf-gcc --version   <== should show something like 11.1.0